Carl Sandburg and the Chicago Race Riots 1919

 Fujita, Jun.
 1919.
 Jun Fujita Negatives Collection, Chicago History Museum, Chicago.

 In 1919, Carl Sandburg was a Chicago Daily News reporter.
 His articles before, during, and after the riots revealed many causes.
-His insight was forged by his own struggles with poverty and by interviewing often-ignored immigrants and migrants.
+Sandburg's experiences with poverty and interviewing often-ignored immigrants and migrants provided great insight.
 His articles were unique in 1919 and remain powerful 100 years later.

 Tensions Continue to Rise